 32 states allow renewals of grandmother plans

 The transitional relief program leaves the final decisions up to states and carriers.
 There are 32 states where grandmothered individual market plans are still in existence as of 2018.

 Most of those states will likely go along with the provision allowing grandmothered plans to renew again for 2019, although carriers can opt to discontinue grandmothered plans even in states where renewal is allowed (we’ll continue to update this page as more states publish regulatory guidance on grandmothered plan renewals).

 Even if your plan is allowed to renew again, make sure you take a few minutes to shop around in your state’s exchange before your plan renews, to see if there might be a better option available to you.
 Brokers and navigators in your community can provide assistance – free of charge – if you need it.

-Grandmothered plans can renew for 2018 and/or 2019 in the following states (most of the states have simply adopted the federal government’s regulations, but some have added additional restrictions).
+Grandmothered plans can renew for 2019 in the following states (most of the states have simply adopted the federal government’s regulations, but some have added additional restrictions).
 Each state’s name links to the applicable extension documentation, if available.
-The date is printed in bold if the state has already issued regulations allowing renewal through 2019:

 - Alabama (plans can remain in force until December 2019.
 However, Blue Cross Blue Shield, which had 91% of the individual market in Alabama in 2013, decided not to renew noncompliant plans into 2014)